WICG/turtledove/PA_private_model_training.md

       modelingSignalsConfig: {
         destination: "https://ad-tech.example/id=123",
         aggregationCoordinatorOrigin: "...",
+        // payload will be padded with null bytes.
+        // Maximum payloadLength allowed is 10000
+        payloadLength: 256,
-        payloadLength: 256, // payload will be padded with null bytes }, // Extensible for future configs (e.g. for Private Aggregation API) });
+      }, // Extensible for future configs (e.g. for Private Aggregation API) });
   } else {